sbidy/MacroMilter/README.md

-# Version 3.5.2 is available
+# Version 3.6 is as pre-release available
 [![Build Status](https://travis-ci.com/sbidy/MacroMilter.svg?branch=master)](https://travis-ci.com/sbidy/MacroMilter)

 Changelog:
- - Fixed some bugs (zip handling, access rights ...)
- - Preparation for python 3 compatibility
- - some minor changes and improvements
+ - fixing multiple issues and bugs (#41 , #38, #37, #35, #31, #30)
- - standardize the log messages
+ - Add MIME header for the different stages.
+ - The hash db is updated to SHA256 instead of MD5.
+Old MD5 hashes still supported.

 ## Contributing
 I need some code review and help to make this milter better!
 If you find some bugs or the code is "creepy" -> feel free to contribute :)
 To contribute, please fork this repository and make pull requests to the master or testing branch.

 ## Branches
 #### master = production grade and tested implementation
 #### testing = only for testing and non-prod. environments

 ## Abstract